GloryMighty/GloryMighty/README.md

 - 👋 Hi, I’m Slava
-- 👀 I’m interested in Automations
+- 👀 I’m interested in AI Automations and Web Development
 - 🌱 I’m currently learning langchain framework on python and javascript
 - 💞️ I’m looking to collaborate on interesting Agentic AI solutions
 - 📫 Reach me at: